leehongc/BooBaLoosKitchen/README.md

 # BooBaLoo's Kitchen

 This is a personal site with a list of recipes that Melissa and I likes.
+This will also serve as my learning to design a clean and easy to read food/recipe site template

 ### MVP